Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Introduction

 \subsection{Acknowledgements}

 We thank Dave Witte Morris for his generous willingness to answer questions of all sorts throughout the production of this paper and \cite{BFH}.
-We also thank to Shirali Kadyrov, Jayadev Athreya and Alex Eskin for helpful conversations, particularly on the material in Subsection \ref{subsection:failure} and Mikael de la Salle for many helpful conversations regarding strong property $(T)$.
+We also thank to Shirali Kadyrov, Jayadev Athreya and Alex Eskin for helpful conversations, particularly on the material in Subsection \ref{subsection:failure} and Mikael de la Salle for many helpful conversations regarding strong property $(T)$. {\blue We also thank the anonymous referee for a very careful reading and numerous comments which helped improve the exposition.}